Master of Science in Physician Assistant Studies Mission & Goals

 - The Program will emphasize patient-centered care.
 The Program will provide curriculum content, service opportunities, and clinical experiences that address the care diverse and vulnerable populations.

-- The Program will encourage participation in community service through faculty mentorship and example.
+- The Program will encourage participation in community service through faculty mentorship

 3. The Professional Physician Assistant